-- This Security Target is strict conformant to the Security IC Platform Protection Profile [5].
-The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-PP-0035, Version 1.0, dated 15.06.2007. - 26 This ST does not claim conformance to any other PP.
+- 27 This Security Target is strict compliant to the Security IC Platform Protection Profile [5].
+The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-PP-0035, Version 1.0, dated 15.06.2007. - 28 This ST does not claim conformance to any other PP.